prtm1908/Streamer-Mode-Plus-Extension/README.md

 - `.env.test`
 - Any file containing `.env.` in the name

-Additionally, high-entropy secret masking runs across all open text documents to catch code-side assignments.
+Additionally, high-entropy secret detection runs across all open text documents to catch API keys and secrets in code assignments.

 ## Secret Detection Rules (Code)